DecisionsDev/odm-docker-kubernetes/platform/ecs/README-ecs-compose-x.md

 # 1. Pre-requisite

-To deploy ODM containers on AWS ECS Fargate from docker-compose files, you must meet the following requirements:
+To deploy ODM containers on AWS ECS Fargate from [docker-compose](docker-compose-http.yaml) file, you must meet the following requirements:

    * Install the latest version of [AWS Cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
    * Install the latest version of Podman.
+   * Install python3.6+ and later version.
    * Ensure you have an [AWS Account](https://aws.amazon.com/getting-started/).
-   * Ensure that you have python3.6+ and later version.
    * Install [ECS Compose-x](https://github.com/compose-x/ecs_composex?tab=readme-ov-file#installation), preferably in a virtual environment.
-   * Ensure that you have an existing internet-facing Elastic Load balancer and a VPC with public subnets [setup](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-manage-subnets.html).
+   * Ensure that you have an existing internet-facing Elastic Load balancer and a VPC with public subnets [setup](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-manage-subnets.html) on Amazon Web Services(AWS).

 # 2. Prepare your environment for the ODM installation